pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 ##What is SPIN?

 SPIN ( get it?
 Spin a Propeller? ) is the language of the Propeller chip.
 It's actually unique to the Propeller, found nowhere else.
 Surprisingly it's also an interpreted language.
-This means it's not actually turned into a set of instructions that the Propeller chip understands natively, but is actually run in a small interpreter inside the chip.
+This means it's not actually compiled into a set of instructions that the Propeller chip understands natively, but is instead run in a tiny interpreter inside the chip<sup>1</sup>.

 Propeller's native language is PASM, or "Propeller Assembly."
 It's a little beyond the scope of your Propeller HAT journey, though, so we'll ignore it for now.